the-programmers-hangout/website/src/content/site/rules.md

 # Content Policy

 Below is a list of things that you cannot talk about here.
 If a staff member cites you the content policy, please understand that they really mean _stop_ talking about the thing you are talking about.
-I think you will find the list reasonable, as we construct it to be conducive to an environment which suits talking about programming and technology in absence of distractions.
+I think you will find the list reasonable, as we construct it to be conducive to an environment that suits talking about programming and technology in the absence of distractions.

 **1. No politics, religion, philosophy or other such topics.**<br />
 This goes without saying.
 You don't make friends by talking to strangers about these topics.
 Your political views have nothing to do with how good of a programmer you are.